hallr/DAT_SF_19/other/git_github_setup.md

 2. Fork the course repo to your Github user account:
   1. In your browser, go to the course repo at `https://github.com/hallr/DAT_SF_19`
   2. Click on the "Fork" button on that page.
-  3. After a few seconds, you should see the fork under YOUR github account.
+  3. After a few seconds, you should see a fork of the repo under YOUR github account.

 3. Clone YOUR FORK of the course repo to your laptop:
   1. cd to the place where you want to copy the course repo.
 Your desktop is a great place for this while in the course, but any place where you can easily find it via the command line is fine.
 Create a "General Assembly" directory.